0xGingi/MistralChatGPT/README.md

 ## Obtaining an API Key

 You can obtain an API key by creating an account on the [Mistral AI website](https://mistral.ai/).
-Once you have created an account and have been granted access to their API, you can generate an API key from their [console](https://console.mistral.ai/user/api-keys/)
+Once you have created an account and have been granted access to their API, you can generate an API key from their [console](https://console.mistral.ai/api-keys/)

 ## Features

 - Utilizes Mistral AI for its conversational capabilities
-- Use any of the [models listed](https://github.com/Layoric/MistralChatGPT/blob/5313bde1444e0ed2ed6575febc6aa27a356bc2f5/src/constants/chat.ts#L20-L26)
+- Use any of the Mistral AI Models!
 - Simple and easy-to-use interface
 - Track your costs
 - Uses a proxy to bypass CORS limitations